MrOpperman/MrOpperman/README.md

 I am a Senior Software Engineer specializing in JavaScript and all of its variations with a main focus on front-end development.
 I really enjoy creating wonderful experiences for users, I especially love data and metrics around how users interact with systems.

 ---
-### Current projects/intersts
+### Current projects
-🔭 I’m currently working on logistic platform using Vue
+🔭 Working on logistic platform using Vue during business hours
-🌱 In my spare time I am learning Godot and Python
+🌱 I am learning Godot and Python during my spare time
 ### Links
 🎧 [Spotify](https://open.spotify.com/user/kyleopperman)
 👔 [LinkedIn](https://www.linkedin.com/in/kyle-opperman/)